pyn3rd/Apache-Tomcat-MongoDB-Remote-Code-Execution/README.md

          maxInactiveInterval="84"/>
 ```

-#### 0x03 send the request with PoC, when users login again, there is Remote Code Execution.
+#### 0x03 Send the request with PoC, when users login again, there is Remote Code Execution.

 <img src="https://github.com/pyn3rd/Apache-Tomcat-MongoDB-Remote-Code-Execution/blob/master/tomcat-mongo.gif">

-#### 0x04 start Tomcat Server, when users login the website, their login sessions will be stored in MongoDB, as you know, there are so many unauthorized MongoDB Servers on the Internet, just search them by Shodan :)
+#### 0x04 start Tomcat Server, when users login the website, their login sessions will be stored in MongoDB Server, as you know, there are so many unauthorized MongoDB Servers on the Internet, just search them by Shodan :)
 <img src="https://github.com/pyn3rd/Apache-Tomcat-MongoDB-Remote-Code-Execution/blob/master/shodan.png">